-2.8.3.
+- Composition: The Committee shall have a minimum of three members of the Board, including the Board Chair or Vice Chair, one athlete, one para-nordic representative, and one Division Chairs Council representative.
+The CEO or delegate will be an ex-officio member.
+The intent is to ensure diverse representation from groups who are traditionally marginalized and/or under-represented in cross-country skiing. - 2.8.2.
+The Board may establish ad hoc committees as needed to advise the Board on specific policy areas. - 2.8.3.
 Each committee, including ad hoc committees, will review/establish its own terms of reference annually and develop an annual work plan.
 Committee activities will be reported at each meeting of the Board.
-Unless otherwise defined in the standing committee definitions, each committee will be chaired by a member of the Board and may include other individuals as appropriate in order to conduct the committee business.
+Unless otherwise defined in the standing committee definitions, each committee will be chaired by a member of the Board and may include other individuals as appropriate to conduct the committee business.